 All structured patient surveys, whether administered by post, in hospital, or via a one-to-one interview, are subject to approval by the Trust's Questionnaire, Interview and Survey (QIS) Group.
 The contact details for the QIS group are listed at the end of this guide.
 It offers advice on survey design and is responsible for monitoring all survey activity at the Trust.
-Please contact Paul Lewis, the Patient Involvement Co-ordinator, for advice on structured surveys/ questionnaires.
-If you require advice on unstructured interviews and focus groups, this should be discussed directly with Tony Watkin, the Trust's Public Involvement Project Lead.
-The contact details for Paul Lewis and Tony Watkin are listed at the end of this guide.
+Please contact the Patient Experience team for advice on structured surveys/ questionnaires, or for advice on unstructured interviews and focus groups.
+Their contact details are listed at the end of this guide.
 Formal Research projects are subject to approval by a Research Ethics Committee (REC) and therefore do not require QIS approval.